What is a National Insurance Category Letter?

 National Insurance Contribution Rates

 An employee’s contribution falling under National Insurance Class 1 comprises two parts.
-One is paid by the employee themselves as a deduction from the salary towards Employee’s National Insurance, and employers pay the second part, known as Employer’s National Insurance.
+The employee pays the first as a salary deduction.
+Employers pay the second part, known as Employer’s National Insurance.

-The deduction amount depends on the employee category letter, how much income they are drawing and under which category they fall.
-Visit here if you want to know about the statutory sick pay rates in the UK.
+The deduction depends on the employee category letter, how much income they are drawing and their category.
+Read our article on statutory sick pay rates in the UK to learn how much your employees are entitled to receive.

 Let’s understand the calculation with the help of a simple example: